-Asian stocks fall after more US debt talks fail to break impasse
+Global stocks, Wall St futures fall after more US debt talks fail to break impasse

-BEIJING (AP) — Asian stock markets were mixed Tuesday after more talks in Washington on government debt ended with no deal to avoid a potentially jarring default.
+BEIJING (AP) — Global stock markets and Wall Street futures fell Tuesday after more talks in Washington on government debt ended with no deal to avoid a potentially jarring default.

+London and Frankfurt opened lower.
 Shanghai, Tokyo and Hong Kong sank.
-Oil prices rose.
+Oil prices retreated.

 Wall Street’s benchmark S&P 500 index edged up less than 0.1% on Monday as Congress and the White House negotiated over Republican demands to cut social programs in exchange for agreeing to raise the amount the government can borrow.